graphicore/varla-varfo/explorations/calibrate/index.md

 image would have to be the same as on the small screen, just scaled.
-Fortunately, we set it differently, that screen in media queries would appear to be smaller in CSS-units and also have to receive the styles of the larger design. **This is not only counter intuitive, it is also arbitrary**.
+Fortunately, we set it differently, that screen in media queries would appear to be smaller in CSS-units and also have to receive the styles of the larger design. **This heuristic is not only counter intuitive, it is also arbitrary**.
+If we design like this, we are going to have the same result for the A0 sized screen also when viewing on a mobile phone, because to us they appear to be the same.

-If we design like this, we are going to have the same result for an A0 sized screen, also when viewing on a mobile phone.
+#### The Lesson Learned

 At this moment we can end this excursion.
 From looking at screen sizes that are normalized with the CSS-Reference-Pixel model, we can't possibly